jido/Arcadam/README.md

 If a block title is added to a block image, it is used as caption.
 If the image caption contains a link then clicking on the image loads the (first) link.
-In indented text the block title must be the first line of a paragraph.

 ### Replacement values